America’s Most Unusual Spite Houses

 Boston, MA 02113

 Set in the oldest neighborhood of Boston, you shouldn’t underestimate the value of the Skinny House.
-After all, it wasn’t long ago that this historic home sold for $1.25 million or €1.17 million.
+After all, this historic home wasn’t long ago sold for $1.25 million or €1.17 million.
 You can trace the two-story building to what sources say was a property dispute between two brothers sometime after the Civil War.
-When one of the two brothers came back from service, he discovered that the other brother built a large home occupying most of the property.
-In an act of revenge, the returning soldier built a tiny home to block the view from the larger home.
-In the event you visit, it’s in the North End neighborhood and covers 1,000 square feet with two bedrooms.
+When one of the two brothers returned from service, he discovered that the other brother built a large home occupying most of the property.
+In an act of revenge, the returning soldier built a tiny house to block the view from the larger house.
+If you visit, it’s in the North End neighborhood and covers 1,000 square feet with two bedrooms.

 Related: America’s Most Famous Haunted Houses to Visit for Halloween